scriptituk/ffmpeg-makexe/README.md

        to use the MSVC-compatible clang-cl compiler
    - UCRT64 environment for a dynamic build using the gcc toolchain
    - CLANG64 environment for a dynamic build using the clang toolchain
-   - CLANGARM64 environment for a dynamic build using the clang toolchain – untested
+   - CLANGARM64 environment for a dynamic build using the clang toolchain (untested)
-   - MINGW64 environment for a dynamic build using the old msvcrt library – not recommended
+   - MINGW64 environment for a dynamic build using the old msvcrt library (not recommended)

    the type of build is determined by environment variable MSYSTEM which defaults to MSYS